cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 # Recovery

 In PostgreSQL terminology, recovery is the process of starting a PostgreSQL instance using a previously taken backup.
-PostgreSQL recovery mechanism is very solid and rich.
+The PostgreSQL recovery mechanism is very solid and rich.
 It also supports Point In Time Recovery, which allows you to restore a given cluster up to any point in time from the first available backup in your catalog to the last archived WAL (as you can see, the WAL